 This is where one of the trends we highlighted in 2019 comes in: the need for marketing technology!
 Being able to map out a path to purchase for your consumer contacts will require investment in marketing technology like a CRM or “customer relationship management” software.
 We recommend HubSpot!

-If you didn’t get a chance to attend our recent Marketing Matters webinar on this same topic, we highly recommend you take a look at the deck as you prepare your marketing plans and strategies for the next year.
+If you didn’t get a chance to attend our Marketing Matters webinar on this same topic, we highly recommend you take a look at the deck as you prepare your marketing plans and strategies.
 You can also listen to the recording for further dialogue about these topics and their importance for 2021.
-Now, let’s all raise a glass and say CHEERS to this new year!
+If you need help, we're here for that too!
+Just let us know how we can put you on a path to success in 2021 and beyond.